sam-the-tutor/ICP-ledger-Index-integrations/README.md

+# How to Integrate the ICP Ledger and ICP Index Canisters in a React Frontend Project

 ## Introduction

 The ICP ledger canister is a critical smart contract canister that holds accounts and transactions for the Internet Computer Protocol's (ICP) utility token.
 Meanwhile, the ICP index canister is used to retrieve transaction history from the ICP ledger canister.
 In this article, we'll explore how to use these canisters in a frontend React project, allowing you to manage ICP tokens and transaction history with ease.